Hepatitis B is irritation and swelling (inflammation) of the liver due to infection with the hepatitis B virus (HBV).

 The following tests are done to look for liver damage if you have chronic hepatitis B:

-Acute hepatitis needs no treatment other than careful monitoring of liver and other body functions with blood tests.
+Acute hepatitis, unless severe, needs no treatment.
+Liver and other body functions are watched using blood tests.
 You should get plenty of bed rest, drink plenty of fluids, and eat healthy foods.

 Severe liver damage, or cirrhosis, can be caused by hepatitis B.